 Your best option is to shop around and check out different hosts and platform providers to find the best fit for you, your business, and your customers.
 Find a host and platform combination that will offer complete protection from the most common threats, such as malware and SQL injections.

-In addition to finding providers that have built-in security protocols and benefits, you want to get an SSL certificate.
+In addition to finding providers that have built-in security protocols and benefits, you want to get an SSL certificate like Wildcard SSL certificate.

 It helps to encrypt the data between your website and the user’s web browser - making it unreadable for everybody, except you and the user.
 An SSL certification is actually mandatory for all eCommerce websites under the Payment Card Industry (PCI) Data Security Standard.